bahmutov/cypress-examples/docs/recipes/input-has-value.md

   .and('contain', fromZip)
 ```

 How do we confirm the know portion of the input element's value?
-By using the [cy.invoke](https://on.cypress.io/invoke) query followed by any "normal" Chai assertion.
+By using the [cy.invoke](https://on.cypress.io/invoke) query followed by any "normal" Chai assertion against the string subject.

 ```js hide
 // the known value to confirm